buanet/ioBroker.raspberry-os/README.md

-# Raspberry OS Image for ioBroker
+# Raspberry OS Image with ioBroker

 This code is used to auto generate Raspberry OS Images, preconfigured and including ioBroker IoT platform.